corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-flows.md

 {{< warning >}}
-If you initiate several flows from the same `@InitiatingFlow` flow then on the receiving side you must be prepared to be initiated by any of the corresponding `initiateFlow()` calls!
-A good way of handling this ambiguity is to send as a first message a “role” message to the initiated flow, indicating which part of the initiating flow the rest of the counter-flow should conform to.
-For example send an enum, and on the other side start with a switch statement.
+If you initiate several flows from the same `@InitiatingFlow` flow then on the receiving side you must be prepared to be initiated by any of the corresponding `initiateFlow()` calls.
+A good way of handling this ambiguity is to send “role” message as your first message to the initiated flow, indicating which part of the initiating flow the rest of the counter-flow should conform to.
+For example, you could send an enum, and on the other side start with a switch statement.

 {{< /warning >}}

 ### SendAndReceive

-We can also use a single call to send data to a counterparty and wait to receive data of a specific type back.
-The type of data sent doesn’t need to match the type of the data received back:
+You can use a single call to send data to a counterparty and wait to receive data of a specific type back.
+The type of data sent doesn’t need to match the type of the data received:

 {{< tabs name="tabs-11" >}}
 {{% tab name="kotlin" %}}